On the Uniform Computational Content of Computability Theory: The Weak Bolzano-Weierstra Theorem

 \section{The Weak Bolzano-Weierstra\ss{} Theorem}

-In this section we briefly discuss the relation of the Bolzano-Weierstra\ss{} Theorem to the cohesiveness problem, which was already subject of \cite{Kre11}.
-We recall that the Bolzano-Weierstra\ss{} Theorem can be formalized as follows (see \cite{BGM12,Kre12}).
+In this section we briefly discuss the relation of the Bolzano-Weierstra\ss{} theorem to the cohesiveness problem, which was already considered \cite{Kre11}.
+We recall that the Bolzano-Weierstra\ss{} theorem can be formalized as follows (see \cite{BGM12,Kre12}).

-\begin{definition}[Bolzano-Weierstra\ss{} Theorem] Let $X$ be a computable metric space and let
+\begin{definition}[Bolzano-Weierstra\ss{} theorem] Let $X$ be a computable metric space and let